Gastroesophageal Reflux Disease (GERD)

 - Rattling in the chest

-The symptoms of GER may resemble other conditions or medical problems.
+The symptoms of GERD may resemble other conditions or medical problems.
 Always consult your baby's doctor for a diagnosis.

 In addition to a complete medical history and physical examination, diagnostic procedures that may be performed to help evaluate gastroesophageal reflux include: